jaggederest/codedoor/README.md

 ---------------

+You can visit a staging version of CodeDoor at http://stealthcodedoor.herokuapp.com/

 When it is ready, CodeDoor will be available on codedoor.com.
 Right now, it is just a landing page.

 ---------------